robertpiosik/CodeWebChat/README.md

 **The privacy AI coding without agents.** Guide the model to production-grade code with engineer-level control over context.
 Community-driven, free and open-source.

-Works with VS Code, and forks like Cursor, Windsurf, etc.
+Works with VS Code, and forks like Cursor, Windsurf, and VSCodium.

 ✅ **Send prompts anywhere**